utahorange/utahorange.github.io/_pages/archive.md

 ---
 layout: page
 title: archive
-permalink: /projects/
+permalink: /archive
-description: past and current
+description: A collection of stuff I've made or worked on in the post for your viewing pleasure.
 nav: true
 nav_order: 2
-display_categories: [projects, labs]
+display_categories: [teaching,labs]
 horizontal: false
 ---